-When we consider that period of time, there was no internet, no social media, no emails, yet Ghandi was able to influence hundreds of millions of people to have a common objective — a nation that was free to live how they wanted to and be able to govern themselves.
+When we consider that period of time, there was no internet, no social media, no emails, yet Ghandi was able to influence hundreds of millions of people to have a common objective — a nation free to live how they wanted to and be able to govern themselves.

 - They communicate exceptionally well.
-Ghandi did have an advantage in that he was well educated and was a qualified lawyer.
+Ghandi had an advantage in that he was well educated and was a qualified lawyer.
 As a result, he spoke extremely well and was able to touch the hearts and minds of Indian people during rallies and gatherings.
 Leaders who are influential know that being able to communicate well is a critical skill to have so they continually work on improving that skill.

 - They find the positive in all situations.
 The odds of beating the mighty British Empire in the early 1900s was extremely slim as Indian people did not have access to resources that the British did.
 Influential leaders know it is never about the resources, but it’s always about being resourceful.
 Ghandi was able to make the best of all situations no matter how challenging they were.
-As a result, he created a movement that is still talked about to this day.
+As a result, he created a movement that’s still talked about to this day.

 - They are prepared as best as they can be.
 Great leaders know they will never know everything.
 Instead of only taking action when he believed he was “ready,” Ghandi did the best he could at all times.
-Sure, he made mistakes along the way but because he was flexible and adaptable, he was able to adjust his actions quickly, while staying focused on the big picture.
+Sure, he made mistakes along the way but because he was flexible and adaptable, he could adjust his actions quickly, while staying focused on the big picture.
 Great leaders anticipate better than average leaders, so they have more influence with others.

 Question: What is another thing influential leaders do better than average leaders?